Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

 #### 4. No runtime/async module loading:
-Modules are loaded synchronously, meaning the program waits for the module to be fully loaded and executed before moving on.Hence we don't get  Browser support.Synchronous API makes it unsuitable for certain uses (client-side).In order to make commonJS suitable for client-side, browsers require a loader library or transpiler.
+Modules are loaded synchronously, meaning the program waits for the module to be fully loaded and executed before moving on.
+The browser doesn't understand require and export.
+Second, it loads modules synchronously which in the browser would be a terrible user experience.
+If we can fix those two problems, we're in good shape.Synchronous API makes it unsuitable for certain uses (client-side).In order to make commonJS suitable for client-side, browsers require a loader library or transpiler or bundler.
 #### 5. import via “require”
 #### 6. export via “module.exports”
 #### 7. When you import you get back an object , no live changes support :